controlplane-com/examples/examples/tailscale/README.md

       The tailscale workload will show as `Partially Suspended` this is because a location specific option is configured to run the workload in the one location selected by the values.yaml `location` parameter.
       All other locations are suspended so
       there is only one replica running in one location.

+   1. Check the tailscale workload logs to verify that no errors occurred connecting or authenticating to tailscale.

    1. Check the Tailscale Admin UI [Machines tab](https://login.tailscale.com/admin/machines) to verify that the cpln-test machine is connected: